tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 "Yeah," she said, giving me a look that wondered if I was stupid.
 I knew that look.
 I got it a lot.
 Sometimes even in the mirror.

-"Now that you see I can do everything and I'm younger you should just give me a free pass because I am well-adjusted and you know you're hot for me."
+"Now that you see I know everything and I'm ten years younger, you should just give me a free pass already.
+You know you're hot for me."

 I nodded as if to say, ah, now it all makes sense.